Coeus-god-of-queries/Algorithm-Pro/README.md

-# Algorithm Sky
+# Algorithm Pro
-Algorithm Sky is a tool that combined white boarding and solving algorithms
+Algorithm Pro is a tool that combined white boarding and solving algorithms